Carry-on or Checked?

 For questions about checked baggage restrictions (e.g. weight, dimensions) and charges for excess baggage, contact your airline directly.

-An item may have been taken out of your bag because it was not permitted in your checked baggage.
-If there was no “Notification of Checked Baggage Inspection” form in your baggage, a CATSA screening officer did not search it.
+An item may have been taken out of your bag because it was not permitted in checked baggage.
+If there was no “Notification of Checked Baggage Inspection” card in your bag, a CATSA screening officer did not search it.
 In such cases, you should contact the airline for information.